raising a child is all about having the capacity to love and care for him or her unconditionally and properly.

-- Because there is less stereotyping with same sex parents, the parents are able to play to their strengths and this makes for a happier child.
+- Because there is less stereotyping with same-sex parents, the parents can play to their strengths, and this makes for a happier child.

 - Children in these families learn that it is okay for everyone to earn income and for everyone to muck in with the housework.
 It teaches them that everyone has to contribute equally in the home.

-The AIFS (Australian Institute of Family Studies) has revealed that children from same sex parents fare just as well as kids from heterosexual parents.
+The AIFS (Australian Institute of Family Studies) has revealed that children from gay parents fare just as well as kids from heterosexual parents.

 The report concluded that loving children is more important than having a traditional family structure in the home.
-Same sex parents are more plugged in than their heterosexual counterparts and are more adept at problem solving according to the report.
-This is because same sex parents are able to provide more love.
-Same sex parents are able to teach their children about resilience as they are used to being intimidated
+Gay parents are more plugged in than their heterosexual counterparts and are more adept at problem-solving according to the report.
+This is because gay parents can provide more love.
+Same-sex parents can teach their children about resilience as they are used to being intimidated